mhanki/Procrastinot/README.md

 ## About the App

 **🏗 This app is still a work in progress.
-Find the current roadmap [here](https://github.com/users/mhanki/projects/17).**
+Find the current project plan [here](https://github.com/users/mhanki/projects/17).**

----

-Procrastinot is an issue and task manager there to help you and your team stay organized as you work on projects.
+Procrastinot is an issue and task manager here to help you and your team stay organized as you work on projects.

 ## Features: